Crisp and Refreshing Apple, Fennel and Walnut Salad With Apple Cider Vinaigrette

 moderation, as consuming them in excessive amounts may lead to too much dietary

 protein in your system, which can expose you to many health problems.
-W
+Walnuts

 actually fall into the mid-range level, as far as carbs and protein are